maggiesherwin/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Maggie Sherwin is a fourth year History major with a minor in Film.
 Her research interests include the way that physical experience impacts how we consume history, material culture, and folklore.
+She was the primary archive manager for the 16mm NFB collection from 2015-2019, but now is working with Carleton's Centre for Public History on their kiosk project.